Today, I’m sharing with you an eclectic mix of Victorian spa town in the Scottish Highlands and a dolphin spotting adventure on the Moray Firth.

 We headed back to the Victorian Station to the coffee shop for our old favourite – a take-away lunch of soup and sandwiches.
 It was all really tasty, and the coconut & walnut slice we shared was amazing.

-Next we were off on a dolphin spotting adventure in Inverness.
-Before we left I grabbed my rucksack and said I was just nipping to the loo.
+Before we left the Victorian Station I grabbed my rucksack and said I was nipping to the loo.
 “With your purse?”
-Mr G enquired.
-“Mind your own business” I replied, as I hot-footed it out of the car and straight into Embrace Gifts, clutching the coveted print – ‘Biting wind painted a snowcoat down Glen Docherty’ by Scottish artist Lys Stevens.
+Mr G asked.
+“Mind your own business” I replied, hot-footed it out of the car and into Embrace Gifts, clutching the coveted print – ‘Biting wind painted a snowcoat down Glen Docherty’ by Scottish artist Lys Stevens.

 Our dolphin spotting adventure began at Inverness Marina.
 It’d been 20 years since either of us had seen a dolphin in the wild, so we were long overdue a sighting of Scotland’s most adorable sea creatures.